โ™ฟSpecial Education

 Traumatic Brain Injury

-• Acquired injury to the brain caused by external physical force—excludes congenital or degenerative conditions and birth trauma
+• Acquired injury to the brain caused by an external physical force.
+This specifically excludes congenital conditions, degenerative diseases, and birth trauma

 • Cognitive effects may include memory deficits, attention problems, impaired reasoning, and difficulty with executive functioning

-• Recovery trajectory varies—students may need evolving supports as they progress through rehabilitation
+• Recovery trajectory varies widely.
+Students may need supports that change over time as they progress through rehabilitation, making frequent IEP reviews especially important

-Compare: Specific Learning Disability vs. Intellectual Disability—SLD involves average or above intelligence with deficits in specific academic areas, while ID involves limitations in overall intellectual functioning plus adaptive behavior.
-FRQs often present scenarios requiring you to distinguish between these based on assessment data.
+Compare: Specific Learning Disability vs. Intellectual Disability: SLD involves average or above intelligence with deficits in specific academic areas, while ID involves limitations in overall intellectual functioning plus adaptive behavior.
+Exam scenarios often require you to distinguish between these based on assessment data.
+If scores show average IQ but a sharp drop in one academic area, think SLD.
+If scores show below-average IQ and deficits in daily living skills, think ID.

 Communication Disorders

 This category focuses on impairments in the production or comprehension of spoken language.
-The underlying principle is that communication difficulties can exist independently or co-occur with other disabilities.
+Communication difficulties can exist independently or co-occur with other disabilities, and the distinction matters for classification.

 Speech or Language Impairment

-• Speech disorders affect articulation, fluency (stuttering), or voice quality; language disorders affect comprehension or expression of ideas
+• Speech disorders affect articulation, fluency (such as stuttering), or voice quality.
+Language disorders affect the comprehension or expression of ideas, including vocabulary, grammar, and pragmatic (social) use of language

-• Standalone category when communication is the primary disability—if secondary to another condition (like autism), that condition is typically the primary category
+• Standalone category when communication is the primary disability.
+If the communication difficulty is secondary to another condition (like autism), that condition is typically listed as the primary category

-• Early intervention is particularly effective, as speech-language skills are foundational to literacy and social development
+• Early intervention is particularly effective, since speech-language skills are foundational to literacy and social development

-Compare: Speech or Language Impairment vs. Autism Spectrum Disorder—both may involve communication challenges, but ASD includes the triad of social communication deficits, restricted interests, and repetitive behaviors.
-If a student's only challenge is articulation or language processing, SLI is appropriate; if social-communication deficits are present alongside behavioral features, consider ASD.
+Compare: Speech or Language Impairment vs. Autism Spectrum Disorder: both may involve communication challenges, but ASD includes social communication deficits plus restricted interests and repetitive behaviors.
+If a student's only challenge is articulation or language processing, SLI is appropriate.
+If social-communication deficits appear alongside restricted/repetitive behavioral features, consider ASD.

 Social-Emotional and Behavioral Needs

 These categories address conditions that primarily affect emotional regulation, behavior, and social functioning.
-The key principle is that the disability must adversely affect educational performance—not just be present.
+The key principle is that the disability must adversely affect educational performance, not just be present as a diagnosis.

 Emotional Disturbance